If you’re working on putting together a home music production studio, then an audio interface is a crucial piece of equipment to invest in.

 Bit Depth/Sample Rate

-The most important things to consider when choosing an interface is the quality of audio.
+The most important things to consider when choosing an audio interface is the quality of audio.
 You don’t want to spend money on something with less than acceptable audio quality, so which of the two is better?

 Both of these products are able to perform at a resolution of 24-Bit/192kHz.
-Both interfaces offer a high level of audio quality.
+Both audio interfaces offer a high level of audio quality.
 Additionally, each comes with high-quality mic preamps.
 Behringer uses MIDAS-designed preamps.
 The Scarlett 2i2 comes with the Focusrite preamps.

 Behringer and Focusrite both have comparable sound quality.
 Neither seems to have the edge over the other in this category.